Climate change: How can we make flying greener? – DW – 04/26/2023

 But air traffic has been steadily increasing, according to industry body the International Air Transport Association.

 Greenhouse gas emissions are rising too.
-In response, the European Parliament has announced a proposal to intoduce environmental labels for air travel from 2025.
-The sytem would serve to inform passengers about the climate footprint of their flights.
+In response, the European Parliament has announced a proposal to introduce environmental labels for air travel from 2025.
+The system would serve to inform passengers about the climate footprint of their flights.

 Alternative flight routes could prevent contrails